statphysandml/MCMCSimulationLib/README.md

 bash build_examples.sh
 ```

+The code compiles all examples in the examples/ directory.
+The directory is structured as follows.
+The examples/ directory is a so called project.
+Additional, so-called simulations can be found in the examples/simulations/ directory.

+In the project, a simulation of the Ising model is implemented as an example.
+A so-called systembase class is defined in examples/include/ising_model.hpp.
+The simulation can be executed by running ./IsingModel in the examples/release/.
+In the example, the correlation time is computed for several values of the inverse temperature.
+In the second part, simulations for the computation of expectation values is executed.

-The examples contain code for a simple simulation and demonstrate how to store and load simulation parameters.
-Further, a detailed example for the simulation of the Ising model is given.
-The examples/python_scripts/examples directory shows possible ways to use the MCMCEvaluationLib.
-An thorough evaluation of the simulation results is shown in a jupyter notebook that can be found here: https://github.com/statphysandml/MCMCSimulationLib/blob/master/examples/python_scripts/examples/ising_model_cheat_sheet.ipynb.
+Configuration files to the different simulations are located in the examples/config directory.
+The simulation data is stored together with one single config file for the simulation in examples/data.
+Plots and numerical results for the correlation time as well as computed expectation values are saved in examples/results.
+The data evaluation takes place in Python based on code of the MCMCEvaluationLib and the pystatplottools library.
+A thorough evaluation of the simulation results is shown in a jupyter notebook that can be found here: https://github.com/statphysandml/MCMCSimulationLib/blob/master/examples/jupyter_notebooks/ising_model_cheat_sheet.ipynb.
 All important functionalities of the MCMCEvaluationLib are used for the data evaluation.
 Further plots are generated with the help of the pystatplottools library (https://github.com/statphysandml/pystatplottools).

+Further examples in the examples/simulations/ directory contain code for a simple simulation and demonstrate how to store and load simulation parameters.
+Further, it is explained in detail how a simulation can be executed within the library.
+The examples/python_scripts/examples directory shows in addition to the ising_model_cheat_sheet.ipynb notebook several ways to use the MCMCEvaluationLib.
+The library also provides functionalities to load the generated Monte Carlo configurations as a PyTorch dataset.
+This makes the application of further machine learning tasks on the data pretty easy.

 Template Project
 ----------------